Anyone immersed in the Apple ecosystem can readily access iCloud for no extra charge, but there are a few tricks to learn to make the most of it.

 Deleting iCloud backups

-If you haven’t figured it out already, iCloud is a terrific and autonomous way of syncing and storing data from all your connected iOS devices.
-Unfortunately, the provided 5GB of storage only goes so far when you’re constantly backing up an iPhone, iPad, and MacBook using the same iCloud account.
-Luckily, select backups can always be manually deleted directly from your iOS device to free up storage when they become extremely outdated or in the event you no longer have the device to which the backup belongs.
+Most would agree that iCloud is a useful and autonomous way of syncing and storing data to your connected iOS devices.
+Unfortunately, the 5GB of storage it comes with only goes so far when you’re regularly backing up an iPhone, iPad, and MacBook using the same iCloud account.
+Luckily, it’s possible to manually delete specific backups directly from your iOS device if you need to free up storage.
+Doing so makes sense if they’re super outdated or if you no longer have the device to which the backup belongs.

 Step 1: Navigate to backup — Tap Settings > Your Apple ID > iCloud > Manage Storage.

-Step 2: Delete the backup — Once you’re at your storage management page, select Backups.
-Select the backup you wish to delete and tap the red Delete Backup option at the bottom of the resulting menu.
-Each backup will show its relative size, the specific date when it was initially uploaded, and which device it’s from, so you shouldn’t have much trouble distinguishing between the various backups.
-However, you’ll typically want to keep the most recent backup.
+Step 2: Delete the backup — Once you are at your storage management page, select Backups.
+Select the backup you wish to delete and tap the red Delete Backup option at the resulting menu’s bottom.
+Each backup will show its relative size, the original upload date of the backup, and which device it is from, so you shouldn’t have trouble distinguishing between them.
+It’s usually a good idea to keep the most recent one.

 - How to switch from iPhone to Android: The ultimate guide